Valentino (fashion designer): Breakthrough in Florence (1962–1967)

 Valentino's international debut took place in 1962 in Florence, the Italian fashion capital of the time.

 At some point in 1964, Jacqueline Kennedy had seen Gloria Schiff, the twin sister of the Rome-based fashion editor of American Vogue and Valentino's friend Consuelo Crespi, wearing a two-piece ensemble in black organza at a gathering.
 It made such an impression that Kennedy contacted Ms. Schiff to learn the name of the ensemble's designer, which was Valentino.
 In September 1964, Valentino was to be in the United States to present a collection of his work at a charity ball at New York's Waldorf-Astoria Hotel.
 Mrs. Kennedy wanted to view the collection but could not attend the event, so Valentino decided to send a model, sales representative and a selection of key pieces from his collection to Mrs. Kennedy's apartment on Fifth Avenue.
 Mrs. Kennedy ordered six of his haute couture dresses, all in black and white, and wore them during her year of mourning following President John F. Kennedy's assassination.
 From then on, she was a devoted client and would become a friend.
-Valentino would later design the white Valentino Gown worn by Kennedy at her wedding to Greek tycoon Aristotle Onassis.
-In 1966 he moved his shows from Florence to Rome where two years later he produced an all-white collection that became famous for the "V" logo he designed.
+Valentino would later design the white Valentino gown worn by Kennedy at her wedding to Greek tycoon Aristotle Onassis.
+In 1966 he moved his shows from Florence to Rome, where the following year he produced an all-white collection that became famous for the "V" logo he designed.